 Compared to many present day sitcoms, On The Buses manages to connect with the audience with ease.
 It's one of those shows that manages to drag the viewers into the comedy as if it was a gritty drama.
 It absorbs you into believing that Luxton exists and that the Cemetery Gates are a genuine point of terminus on a bus route.
 It cuddles you with a warm hearty glow of nostalgia.
 Perhaps you need to enthuse over the sitcom a certain amount before this happens, a bit like fairies - they die if you're a non-believer - but speaking from a personal view, On The Buses has always managed to captivate me.
-It has done since I was seven years old and I watched the films repeated on ITV over one Christmas holiday.
-Twelve years later and I've written a book on it, how's that for dedication?
+It has done since I was seven years-old and I watched the films repeated on ITV over one Christmas holiday.
+I've now written a book on it, how's that for dedication?

 It's not just here in Britain either.
 On The Buses refuses to die on an international scale.
 US television produced its own version in the 1970s called Lotsa Luck.
 Canada too was particularly fond of the original show, and hosted a live stage tour, as did Australia.
 The series was also huge in Yugoslavia, very big in Holland, and having been able to receive it via their TV aerials in the 70s, there's a sizeable following in Ireland too.
-There aren't many 42-year-old things that still command the same following that they had when first introduced.
+There aren't many 50 year-old things that still command the same following that they had when first introduced.

 So what's the secret?
 In my opinion it comes down to family viewing.
-With the proviso that one should - as with any television programme of age - view it in the context of its production era and not impose too many modern sensibilities, prejudices and expectations upon it, On The Buses can be watched by anyone without fear of offence; there's no coarse language to hide from the kids or shock granny, for exmaple.
+With the proviso that one should - as with any television programme of age - view it in the context of its production era and not impose too many modern sensibilities, prejudices and expectations upon it, On The Buses can be watched by anyone without fear of offence; there's no coarse language to hide from the kids or shock granny, for example.
 It's truly a family show, one which every generation could gather round the television to watch.

-Indeed, almost every sitcom of that era was so: the Man About The House cast received fan-mail from 5-year-olds, for example.
+Indeed, almost every sitcom of that era was so: the Man About The House cast received fan-mail from 5 year-olds, for example.
 With shows of that period one just didn't have the rife language of Mrs. Brown's Boys, you didn't have the crassness of The Inbetweeners going on 'pussy patrol', and none of that barrel-scraping Gavin & Stacey use of fat people as a comedic prop (unless you count the occasional jibe towards Olive).

 Overall, On The Buses maintains what it was always meant to be: a comedy.
 And one of the very best ones at that.